quaadgras/graphics.gd/Readme.md

 you can reduce the likelihood of being affected by any breaking changes in the future.

-*Sponsors receive priority support!* Secure the development of `graphics.gd` and prioritise solutions to issues by [sponsoring me](https://github.com/sponsors/Splizard).
+*Sponsors receive priority support!* Secure the development of `graphics.gd` and prioritise having issues resolved by [sponsoring me](https://github.com/sponsors/Splizard).

 ## Performance
 It's feasible to write high performance code with `graphics.gd`, keep to variant types where possible